CAFxX/dsm/README.md

 Distributed Services for Mozilla

 The dsm library can be used in Firefox Jetpack extensions to perform peer-to-peer asynchronous communications.
 It's currently in the first implementation phases so it's mostly non working.
+Have a look at the tests directory to understand what's the current state of affairs.

 ## Example usage (when it will be ready)
 The following code creates the endpoint "helloWorld" and establishes a connection to a peer with IP peerIP and port peerPort and sends the message "Hello".
 The peer, upon receiving the message replies with "World".